INL Bureau · Office Profiles

 Here's how the Bureau is organized.

 Use this guide to understand what each office does, who leads it, and when to contact them.
-Select any office from the tabs above or cards below.
+Select any office from the navigation or cards below.

 Front Office INL/FO International Negotiations Unit INL/FO/IN Functional Offices ACB · RCD · SAO Aviation and Cross-Border Programs ACB Results and Criminal Deterrence RCD Security Assistance and Operations SAO Regional Offices AME · EA · WHP Africa and Middle East Programs AME Europe and Asia Programs EA Western Hemisphere Programs WHP